amrut54321/githubTest/README.md

-### GLOBAL FORECASTING AND IMPACT OF COVID-19 ON ECONOMIC SECTOR
+### COVID-19 : Analysis of gloabl fatality rate and confirmed cases